Stop! Your Lease Extension in Keighley Could Be FREE

 If you are facing a significant premium because your lease in Keighley has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-Main reasons to commence your Keighley lease extension
+Top reasons for Keighley lease extension

-An extended lease has roughly the same value as a freehold
+Keighley property with a lease extension is almost the same value as a freehold

-Mortgage lenders will not lend on a short lease
+Mortgage lenders may not finance a property with a short lease

 Lender Requirement